Home

 Background for Chart posted below:

-The data given decade-by-decade below come Worldcat database searches for books on woodworking.
-(Worldcat, a database of library records for books, serials and other similar publications, contains over 50 million entries)
+The data given decade-by-decade below come from Worldcat database searches for books on woodworking.
+Worldcat -- a database of library records for books, serials and other similar publications -- contains over 50 million entries.

-(Note: Rather than Worldcat, in her Manly Meals and Mom's Home-cooking, Jessamyn Neuhaus, p 321, uses the Library of Congress's "Experimental Search System" for creating a similar charting to mine, but for the publication of cookbooks.
+(Note: Rather than Worldcat, in her Manly Meals and Mom's Home-Cooking, Jessamyn Neuhaus, page 321, uses the Library of Congress's "Experimental Search System" for creating a similar charting to mine, but for the publication of cookbooks.
 I have yet to use the ESS unit, but think it worthwhile, primarily because the LOC obtains, through the Copyright Act, a single copy of every book published in America.)

-From my survey of over a century of woodworker's manuals, the rough equivalents of Joy of Cooking are John Gerald Shea's 1944 Woodworking for Everybody, and R J DeCristoforo's 1953 Power Tool Woodworking for Everyone. when I have time, I will try to determine what was the primary woodworker's manual purchased in the 1930s.
-This is important, of course, because starting in 1934, with the formation of the National Homeworkshop Guild, literally hundreds of individual clubs were organized throughout North America.
-(A reported 500 chapter by 1936.)
+From my survey of over a century of woodworker's manuals, the rough equivalents of Joy of Cooking are John Gerald Shea's 1944 Woodworking for Everybody, and R J DeCristoforo's 1953 Power Tool Woodworking for Everyone.
+When I have time, I will try to determine what is the primary woodworker's manual purchased in the 1930s.
+This is important, of course, because starting in 1934, with the formation of the National Homeworkshop Guild, literally hundreds of individual clubs are organized throughout North America.
+(A reported 500 chapters by 1936.)

 Setting a modest 20 members per club, the mathematics is clear: nation-wide, at least 10,000 active amateur woodworkers, which is an appealing market for woodworker's manuals.
 (From my knowledge of American publisher's, profits can be made on sales of under 2,000 copies, and for most commercial publishers, 2500 copies of a title is a standard figure.